patricklafrance/wmfnext-shell/README.md

 );
 ```

-👉 To conclude the routing section, let's move the homepage to the remote module.
+👉 Then, move the homepage to the remote module.

+> You can keep as many pages as you want in the host application.
+In this tutorial we'll move most of them in modules.

 ```tsx
 // host - App.tsx